How We Conduct Online Counseling

 The Benefits of Online Counseling

-A few of the other primary benefits include convenience, privacy, and accessibility.
+A few of the primary benefits of online counseling are convenience, privacy, and accessibility.

 One of the largest benefits of virtual therapy is that it offers you the convenience of participating in therapy around a schedule that works for you.

-Attending counseling sessions virtually allows you the flexibility to work around these commitments by dedicating only the length of time of your session.
-And while we do recommend you do a short bit of prep and debriefing, when you’re done, you’re already home and able to immediately move on to whatever’s next.
+Attending counseling sessions virtually allows you the flexibility to work around your commitments by dedicating only the length of time of your session.
+And while we do recommend you do a short bit of prep and debriefing, when you’re done, you’re already home (or at work, or in your hotel) and able to immediately move on to whatever’s next.

 Online counseling offers you a level of privacy not possible with in-person sessions.
 Therapist offices are oftentimes located in office suites with other businesses that have their own guests coming and going.

-Plus, most therapists will schedule clients back-to-back, so it’s common in non-pandemic times to see the same faces each week before and after your session.
+Plus, most therapists will schedule clients back-to-back, so it’s common to see the same faces each week before and after in-person session.

 Some of our clients live in areas with few therapists to choose from.
-Others live in an are with more access to therapists, but are unable to find one they like.
+Others live in an area with more access to therapists, but are unable to find one they like.